-Observe SEO strategies for your business name, description, and your website’s content.
+Observe SEO strategies for your business name (use a business name generator), description, and your website’s content.
 Even if your Google Business Profile doesn’t claim the top spot, your website’s SEO-powered content can list your business in the upper echelons of Google’s search results.

 Google for Retail is a great way to put your products for sale directly on Google.
 It makes it easy for consumers to look at and buy your products.
 If you have a retail business, this is a great option to explore.